-A ‘sales funnel’ is based on the fact/concept that you’ll always get in a lot of leads, which will peter out with each stage of the funnel until only a fraction turns into actual sales.
+A ‘sales funnel’ is based on the concept that you’ll always get in a lot of leads.
+These will peter out with each stage of the funnel until only a fraction turns into actual sales.

 Whether you know what a sales funnel is or not, you’ll know that this phenomenon is true.
-Because of the way consumer behavior works and the competition in the market, not everyone who shows interest in your product will actually become a customer.
+Due to consumer behavior and market competition not everyone who shows interest in your product will actually become a customer.

-Here’s where it gets a little confusing: The stages in the sales funnel will (in all probability) be the same as your sales pipeline.
+However, here’s where it gets a little confusing.
+The stages in the sales funnel will (in all probability) be the same as your sales pipeline.
 What differentiates it from the sales pipeline, however, is what it represents.

 A sales pipeline represents the movement of leads from one stage to another, closer to the final sale.
 When you’re looking at your pipeline, you’re simply looking at how many leads you have on the way to a sale.

-A sales funnel is used to represent how many leads are moving from one stage to another, and how fast, towards the final sale.
-When you’re looking at the health of your sales funnel, you’ll be looking at the conversion rate from one stage to the next to determine what’s going right and what’s going wrong at each stage.
+A sales funnel represents how many and how fast the leads are moving between stages, towards the final sale.
+When you’re looking at the health of your sales funnel, you’ll be looking at the conversion rate from one stage to the next.
+This way, you can determine what’s going right and what’s going wrong at each stage.

-A sales funnel isn’t something you usually build into a sales CRM system, it’s simply a manner of looking at things – your leads, your sales process, your sales data.
+A sales funnel isn’t something you usually build into a sales CRM system.
+It’s simply a manner of looking at things – your leads, your sales process, and your sales data.
 It’s less tangible than a sales pipeline.

 However, while we don’t know for how many more decades we’ll be looking at sales funnels, you’ll still need to understand it for your work in a sales team today.

-And if a manager interchangeably uses sales funnel and sales pipeline, we wouldn’t recommend correcting him/her – just understand the context in which they’re using the term.
+Besides, if a manager interchangeably uses sales funnel and sales pipeline, we wouldn’t recommend correcting him.
+Perhaps, just understand the context in which they’re using the term.

 Differentiating Between a Sales Cycle, Sales Pipeline & Sales Funnel

 We hope that gives you a clear idea of what ‘sales cycle’, ‘sales pipeline’, and ‘sales funnel’ mean, and how they’re different from each other!
-As we said earlier, these are all terms you’re likely to come across quite often – if you haven’t already – in your day-to-day work around the office.
+These are all terms you’re likely to come across quite often in your day-to-day work around the office.

-Unfortunately, they’re also the kind of terms that feel so basic you don’t want to ask anyone to explain the difference between them to you!
+However, they’re also the kind of terms that feel so basic that you don’t want to ask anyone to explain the difference between them!
 So, we’re happy to be your go-to resource for any questions you may have.